 What is a CSA?
 It stands for Community Supported Agriculture.
 This concept along with “slow food” was started to put the people and their food in close proximity….not 2000-6000 miles from each other.
 The way it works is that the shareholders (you) and the farmer (us) act in partnership to grow locally grown healthy food for our families.
 Then we go to work!
 You accept the natural risks of raising crops, and we try our best to eliminate the risks.
 You support the farmers, they support you.

-Sign up now for your choice of spring season, with 15 weeks of naturally grown produce, picked and in your refrigerator within a few short hours.
-Spring season runs from February 10, 2018, for 15 weeks until May 19, 2018.
+Sign up now for your choice of fall season, with 15 weeks of naturally grown produce, picked and in your refrigerator within a few short hours.
 The benefits of buying your shares up front allows us to purchase our supplies that make the produce grow best.

 What is the difference between naturally grown and organic?
 Even though organic has high standards, they’re not high enough.
 They still leave room for a percentage of non-organic means to control pests.
 Our garden is as natural as it gets!
 We hand squeezed pesky bugs and applied fish emulsion for the fertilizer.
 We are always searching for ways to improve the soil so the plants are healthier – healthy plants attract fewer bugs!